 You may have read a few things that have talked about the use of combat axes by the Navy SEAL Teams?
-Is this true or a sailors tale?
+Is this true or an old sailors tale?

 In the New York Times story, members of Team 6’s Red Squadron, which brandishes a logo of crossed tomahawks below the face of a Native American warrior, received a hatchet made by Winkler after their first year on the team.

 Former SEAL Team Six DEVGRU members spoke off the record that some on the team “carried the hatchets on missions, and at least one killed an enemy fighter with the weapon.”

 The New York Times article points out that SEAL operators reject the use of tomahawks because they are “too bulky to take into combat and not as effective as firearms”.
 Former Team 6 member Dom Raso told the Times that during his time with the unit he saw the tactical hatchets used “for breaching, getting into doors, manipulating small locks, hand-to-hand combat and other things.”
 He tells the paper he did see hatchet kills.

 Former Navy SEAL turned knife maker Andy Arrabito has found a successful following as he handcrafts weaponry.